dial-once/node-dom-extractor/README.md

 [![Build Status](https://travis-ci.org/dial-once/node-dom-extractor.svg?branch=master)](https://travis-ci.org/dial-once/node-dom-extractor)
 [![Code Climate](https://codeclimate.com/github/dial-once/node-dom-extractor/badges/gpa.svg)](https://codeclimate.com/github/dial-once/node-dom-extractor)

-A noce package used to extract what you want from a remote page or a string, using selectors.
+A node package used to extract a DOM element from a remote page or a string, using selectors.
 Based on jsdom for fetching and parsing, and juice for inlining css.

 ## Install